lbertaux1/Wireguard.Docker/index.md

 Install the Wireguard application on your computer.

 Next, you need to find the config file in your Ubuntu droplet using the command line.
-Go back to the command line that you were using and cd into the config directory for your chosen `user-config-file`.
+Go back to the command line that you were using in Step 3 and cd into the config directory for your chosen `user-config-file`.

 ```
 cd ~/wireguard/config/peer_pc1
 ```

-Replace `peer_pc1` with the name of your user-config-file.
+Replace `peer_pc1` with the name of your user-config-file that you created in the .yml file.

 Look at the contents of your config file by running the following command.